 I want to shortly introduce my group.

 We are working in B.Verkin Institute for Low Temperature Physics & Engineering, National Academy of sciences of Ukraine.
-Our scientific interests are thermal and sorption properties of fullerites (C60) and single-walled carbon nanotubes.
+Our scientific interests are thermal and sorption properties of fullerite (C60) single-walled carbon nanotubes and graphene.

 STAFF